Breaking Surface

 Breaking Surface is a 2020 Swedish Norwegian Belgian survival thriller drama film written and directed by Joachim Hedén and starring Moa Gammel Ginsburg and Madeleine Martin.

 Plot

 Breaking Surface is a thrilling Swedish survival drama that centers on the harrowing ordeal of two half-sisters, Ida and Tuva, during a winter diving trip in Norway.
 Shortly after they dive into a remote fjord, a rockslide traps Tuva underwater.
-With limited oxygen and the clock ticking, Ida must summon all her courage and resourcefulness to rescue her sister.
+With limited air and the clock ticking, Ida must summon all her courage and resourcefulness to rescue her sister.
 As the situation grows increasingly dire, the film explores the themes of sisterhood, survival, and the relentless human spirit in the face of nature's unforgiving power.